nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 See this [article](https://carpentries.github.io/instructor-training/17-live/) from the Carpentries for more on live coding.

 ### Use small data sets to reduce download time and make it quicker for a user to work through the tutorial
 Users want to focus on learning how to perform tasks and not spend a lot of time downloading data.
 Select sample datasets and files that take a __maximum of 3 minutes__ to download.
-This may require creating files and datasets that are subsets of NSIDC hosted data.
+In some caes, you may have to create files and datasets that are subsets of NSIDC hosted data.

 Download times may vary depending on the environment and platform where tutorials are being executed.
 Tutorials designed for use in a cloud instance may be able to use larger datasets.